 Isolation is an extremely serious sanction.
 Expectations and requirements of students when in Isolation are explicit and clearly outlined.
 The Isolation Room is a business like and purposeful environment with a bank of work which covers every curriculum area.
 The Isolation Room will be staffed by the Pastoral team and SLT.
 Students will be 'isolated' in the fullest sense of the word.
 Lunch-break will be taken in the Isolation Room and at no time will the isolated student be allowed to socialise with other students.
 Isolated students must not be sent to collect work.
 Use of mobile phone is not permitted at any time in Isolation (including Break and lunch)

-The duration of the day in the Isolation Room will be from 8.40 am to 3.00 pm.
+The duration of the day in the Isolation Room will be from the start of p1 to the end of p5.

 Students placed in Isolation arriving late without good reason will repeat the full day at the earliest opportunity.